Fun for All!

 Accessible Parking is available for vehicles with valid permits on either side of the Front Gate plaza.
 Wheeltrans or other transportation may drop off guests with disabilities at Front Gate.
 An entrance for guests with mobility disabilities is clearly signed at the Front Gate.

-Private washroom facilities for guests needing the assistance of another guest are available at all major washroom locations.
-Wheelchair accessible stalls are located at all main washroom facilities.
-These washrooms are signed accordingly and located in all areas throughout the Park.
-Family Washrooms are available at all major washroom locations which will accommodate a guest and a support person of any gender.
+Private washroom facilities for guests needing the assistance of another guest are available at all family washroom locations.
+Wheelchair accessible stalls are located at all washrooms.

 Restaurant and Food Locations